 Call for papers

 We welcome submissions in Political Science and Economics ranging from papers in early stages to well-developed manuscripts and anything in between.
 We encourage submissions for projects that use a wide array of methods, including quantitative, qualitative, and a mixed approach.
-For Fall 2022, we plan to continue meeting at 12-1pm Eastern Time on a day to be determined.
-The first workshop will take place in September, and the last one will occur in December.
+For Fall 2023, we plan to continue meeting at 12-1pm Eastern Time on Mondays.
+The first workshop will take place around mid-September, and the last one will occur in December.

 Our selection process is guided by the dual objectives of fostering an intellectually engaging workshop for attendees and correcting for systemic inequities in the discipline.
 Details on the selection process are outlined below.